vishalbala-nps/ElementsGame/README.md

 # ElementsGame
-A Periodic Table of Elements game written in
+A Periodic Table of Elements game written in Python